 Skills, however, differ from knowledge in 2 important ways:

-- Unlike this knowledge for exams, skills can’t be mastered over a short period of time.
+- Unlike this knowledge for exams, we can’t master skills over a short period of time.
 If you want to excel at a sport, or master a style of painting or music or dance, you will need to put in regular, almost daily, effort over a long period of time.
 You don’t play a long practice match, just before the actual match – do you?

 - You won’t lose your skills just because/after you’ve been tested.
 Riding a bicycle or performing a dance – once you learn, it stays with you at some level.
 Usually, forever.

 You should approach your CAT preparation as you would approach developing and mastering a skill.
-If you can progress a little bit daily, chances are that you will be a master by the end of it!
-The best online CAT coaching can surely give you a platform to help you do that.
+If you can progress a little bit daily, chances are that you will be a master by the end!
+The best CAT coaching can surely give you a platform to help you do that, just like the best sports coaching can.

 But remember the mantra: it is to make some, howsoever small, progress (almost) daily!